 Then test it actually works on your machine

 One method of installing FFMPEG on an Ubuntu server is using the build script available here:

 This will download all the bits and pieces you need to static compile an FFMPEG executable.

 Depending on how FFMPEG is built it may or may not have the ability to encode MP3 or MP4.
 If you use another media file and try to convert it to MP3 or MP4, you will be able to see if it has that ability.

 ffmpeg -i myfile.webm -strict -2 myfile.mp4

 If you wish, you can use this webm file for testing.
 Right click to download.

 If you are not able to encode MP3 files you will need to install additional codecs to allow you to do that.
 Thats not that hard, but beyond the scope of this document.
 In that case you should search for the correct commands to install those codecs.

 Configuring Moodle for FFMPEG

-First turn off cloud recording in the Poodll filter general settings.
+First visit the Poodll filter general settings page: